-New Year’s Eve
+New Year’s Eve – Super Busy!

 While this is attractive to many, it also comes at quite a price in terms of room rates and crowds.
 The streets and hotels become overwhelmed with visitors, and flights are also more expensive.

-CES – First Week in January, AVN – Adult Entertainment Expo – Mid January
+CES – First Week in January

-The consumer electronics shows brings in a big amount of people as well as the Adult Entertainment Expo.
+The consumer electronics show brings in a large number of people, as well as the Adult Entertainment Expo.
 CES has drawn tens of thousands of people to Las Vegas.

 Super Bowl Weekend – Early February

 Casinos are known to throw parties and offer special VIP packages for watching the big game from one of their clubs, restaurants, or bars.

 The Las Vegas Convention Center notes over 90% occupancy rate for hotels in Vegas during this weekend.

 ‘March Madness’ is the nickname of the NCAA Division One Men’s Basketball Tournament, and it is high time for sports fans from all over to head to Vegas and wager on the games.

-Memorial Day Weekend- End of May and Labor Day Weekend – Beginning of Sept.
+Memorial Day Weekend and Labor Day Weekend

-The abundance of flights heading to and from Las Vegas make it a great destination for a long weekend out of town.
-Since both Memorial and Labor Day weekends come with built-in days off for most workers, they become highly popular times to visit the desert.
+The abundance of flights heading to and from Las Vegas makes it a great destination for a long weekend out of town.
+Since both Memorial and Labor Day weekends have built-in days off for most workers, they become highly popular times to visit the desert.

 4th of July

 This weekend holiday is not as crowded as Memorial Day or Labor Day but will still be very busy and more expensive than normal weekends.

-You can be sure the hotels with pool clubs will be crowded so if you still want to visit during Independence Day, stay at a hotel without lavish pool accommodations to score a deal.
+You can be sure the hotels with pool clubs will be crowded, so if you still want to visit during the 4th of July, stay at a hotel without lavish pool accommodations to score a deal.

-The majority of crowds and foot traffic will be seen after dark, but there are plenty of family friendly events during this time of year that draw international visitors as well as bring in the locals for some fall fun.
+The majority of crowds and foot traffic will be seen after dark, but there are plenty of family-friendly events during this time of year that draws international visitors as well as bring in the locals for some fall fun.

-Thanksgiving Weekend – End of November and Christmas
+Thanksgiving Weekend and Christmas

 The Las Vegas strip is also one of the few places that doesn’t shut down on Christmas or Thanksgiving Day, so many people are drawn to the strip during these times.

 If you decide to take your family on a trip at this time, be sure to book far in advance to get a rate that is more affordable than a last-minute booking.
 The city will still be crowded, but at least you can save a few dollars on your room expense.

 National Finals Rodeo – Early December

 While rodeo might not be on the same level as football or baseball in terms of American sports, the National Finals Rodeo event in Las Vegas is a huge production.

 Trade Shows – Throughout the Year

 When industries are looking for a place with the capacity to host a large number of clients and businesses (and entertain them as well), they often turn to Vegas.
-Some of the biggest trade shows can bring over 100,000 visitors to the city and inflate the room rates and congestion.
+Some of the biggest trade shows can bring over 100,000 visitors to the city and inflate room rates and congestion.